jasam-sheja/OUMVLP-OF-challenge/README.md

 **Note**: For a valid submssion either both files of version 1, both files of version 2 should be submitted, or all four files should be submitted.

-### Aided Submission
+### Submission Preparation
-To aid in the submission, we provide a functions to save the files.
-You can use the following code to save the files.
+To prepare your submission, we provide the following helper functions to save the files.

+General use of the helper functions:
 ```python
 # unpack the meta files into meta directory before running this code
 import data_io